MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/build-adaptive-card-tabs.md

 ## Understand dialog workflow

-The dialog also uses Adaptive Card to invoke `task/fetch` and `task/submit` requests and responses.
+Modal dialogs (task modules) also use Adaptive Cards to invoke `task/fetch` and `task/submit` requests and responses.
 For more information, see [using Dialogs in Microsoft Teams bots](../../task-modules-and-cards/task-modules/task-modules-bots.md).

 With the introduction of Adaptive Card tab, there's a change in how the bot responds to a `task/submit` request.
 If you're using an Adaptive Card tab, the bot responds to the `task/submit` invoke request with the standard tab **continue** response, and closes the dialog.
 The Adaptive Card tab is updated by rendering the new list of cards provided in the tab **continue** response body.